Sued in a Canadian court

 THE FIRST LAWSUIT: The first lawsuit, on behalf of alleged victims of excess use of force by police leading to deaths and injuries, was filed by the firm Leigh Day in 2013 against Barrick’s then-subsidiary, U.K.-based African Barrick Gold plc., and the North Mara Gold Mine ltd. That case was settled out of court in 2015, on behalf of 13 Kuria villagers.

 A RELATED LAWSUIT: In December 2022, UK-based Leigh Day filed a suit on behalf of the families of another two Kuria victims of violent assault by mine security and/or mine police at the North Mara Gold Mine.
 Both died after being shot in 2019.
-This case is against the London Bullion Market Association (LBMA) alleging that the LBMA wrongly certifying that gold sourced from the North Mara Gold Mine is free from serious human rights abuses.
+This case is against the London Bullion Market Association (LBMA) alleging that the LBMA wrongly certified that gold sourced from the North Mara Gold Mine is free from serious human rights abuses.

 MiningWatch Canada has supported victims and families of victims in the cases filed since 2020.